lsst/pipelines_lsst_io/install/lsstsw.rst

 - `Install and configure Git LFS <https://developer.lsst.io/tools/git_lfs.html>`_ for LSST DM's data servers.
 - Install prerequisites for your platform: :doc:`CentOS / RedHat <prereqs/centos>`, :doc:`Debian / Ubuntu <prereqs/debian>`, or :doc:`macOS <prereqs/macos>`.
-- If you opt not to use ``lsstsw`` \’s default Python environment you need to :ref:`install these Python dependencies <python-deps>`.
+- If you opt not to use the default Python environment provided by ``lsstsw`` you will need to :ref:`install these Python dependencies <python-deps>`.

 .. _lsstsw-deploy:

 2. Deploy lsstsw
 ================

-..
-Code for the LSST Stack is distributed across many Git repositories (see `github.com/lsst <https://github.com/lsst>`_).
-.. `lsstsw <https://github.com/lsst/lsstsw>`_ is a tool that helps you manage the codebase by automating the process of cloning all of these repositories and building that development Stack for testing.

 Begin by choosing a working directory, then deploy ``lsstsw`` into it: